-I was once told, “Do good—it’s all that matters,” and it has since become a life mantra.
+I was once told, “Do good—it’s all that matters,” and it has since become a life mantra, a constant regardless of changing scenery or work.

 My blog is titled Rough Outlines because I dislike the idea of set-in-stone plans, no-wiggle-room directions.
 Rough outlines are grand inklings that begin with ideas, thoughts, general visions of something you’d like to do, see, experience, and then they end with an exciting journey through the many pieces that actually put together what happens.
 Rough outlines are directions without a map, or a map without directions.
 Rough outlines are my preferred way of living.
 And Rough Outlines tries to capture some of those varied tidbits of life that eventually culminate into something quite special, into a moment unforgettable.